 Whether it's a custom countertop, glass flooring, a kitchen backsplash, or a custom shower stall, we are experts at a number of production techniques that enable us to transform your ideas into reality.
 Click any image below to learn more.

-Slumped glass, most commonly known as “cast glass” because it shares similarities with glass casting process, is in actuality a thermoformed fused glass.
+Slumped glass (or just "slump glass"), most commonly known as “cast glass” because it shares similarities with glass casting process, is in actuality a thermoformed fused glass.
 Textures, patterns and custom designs are kiln-formed through heating at 1,099–1,251 °F, and then "slumping" the glass panels onto or over a mold.

 PermaCoat and MetalliCoat are durable color finishes for our standard glass or cast/slumped glass textures, for almost any color palette from subtle to vibrant.